Kamyil/book-programming-language/README.md

 # Types
 Book language is statically typed for consistency, but it also inferences those types making your code still consitent, predictable and reliable (no matter of scale) without unneeded verbosity.
-In most places type annotations are required, but there are some places where you need to be explicit of what you mean.
+In most places type annotations are not required, but there are some places where you need to be explicit of what you mean.
 Treat this language as a book and give readers your intention.
 You can declare a type containing of the values by using `is either` and `or` keywords

 ```